fahatbkhan/esp32-smart-home-automation/README.md

 ### Hardware Implementation
 ![ESP32 Setup](esp32-setup.jpg)

+---

+## Code
+Basic ESP32 code to control devices using relay modules.
+This simulates automated switching based on environmental conditions.

+---

+## Note
+This repository demonstrates the core concept and implementation logic.
+The complete hardware integration and advanced automation were part of the academic project.

 This system was implemented and tested using ESP32 with real sensors and relay modules for automated control.